marcelduin/Micrio.Blogpost.wasm-v3/README.md

 -- my old German teacher

-Your browser is already the result of 25+ years of the biggest minds working together.
+Your browser is already the result of 25+ years of the biggest minds on the web working together.
 It's now 2020, and you can place a lot more trust into its inner workings than, say, *when Internet Explorer was still a thing*.

 Some of my performance problems were due to my overthinking, and the resulting *overengineering*.

 **Tip 5: Only fix problems that are real problems; don't waste your time by making assumptions that will fix a non-problem.**

 ## 7.6.
 The final test results are in